amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 What about getting the adjacent nodes?

-Since the matrix has a VxV matrix, to get all the adjacent nodes to a given vertex, we would have to go to the node row and get all its edges with the other nodes.
+Since the matrix has a VxV matrix, we would have to go to the node row to get all the adjacent nodes to a given vertex and get all its edges with the other nodes.

 In our previous example, let's say we want all the adjacent nodes to `b`.
 We have to get the full row where b is with all the other nodes.
 ```